-Condoms are free at all Family Planning NSW clinics www.fpnsw.org.au/ccc the female condom
+Condoms are free at all Family Planning NSW clinics, and heaps of other services across NSW, as part of our Condom Credit Card (CCC) Project.
+For more information about the project or to find out where your nearest CCC provider is: www.fpnsw.org.au/ccc the female condom

-The female condom is like a large, loosefitting male condom made of pre-lubricated polyurethane (a type of soft plastic), which is worn inside a woman's vagina.
+The female condom is made from nitrile (a type of soft plastic) and is inserted into the vagina before sex.